 How long will my baby have to wear hearing aids?

 Hearing aids are not a cure for hearing loss.
 If your child has a hearing loss and the hearing loss cannot be improved by surgery, hearing aids may be recommended.
-If hearing aids are recommended, your child will want t 30A4 o waer their hearing aids for the rest of their life as they will obtain much benefit from them that will aid in their hearing, speech and language development and other important sounds of the world.
+If hearing aids are recommended, your child will want to waer their hearing aids for the rest of their life as they will obtain much benefit from them that will aid in their hearing, speech and language development and other important sounds of the world.